 Life is uncertain even at the best of times.
 Whether it’s relationships, work, health or finances, change is always present.
-Working long hours in a kitchen, day in day out, only to suddenly find yourself at home on furlough is an extreme example.
-But that’s the new reality that thousands of people in the hospitality sector find themselves in amid the COVID-19 pandemic, which has brought change in spades.
+Ever since the Covid-19 pandemic, which brought disruption in spades, the pace at which life can change feels as if it has accelerated especially when you add into the mix the cost-of-living crisis and armed conflict in Europe.
 It may feel overwhelming – but there are strategies you can use to help you cope.

 The way we perceive events is key.
-If you find your career or your personal life affected by the coronavirus pandemic, talk to someone about it.
+If you feel overwhelmed by uncertainty in your career or your personal life, talk to someone about it.
 It will help you to gain perspective.

 Generally, we can choose to face the uncertainty and work out how we might change the situation, or we can accept the uncertainty and think through how we can expand our capacity to cope.
 In an ideal world, we might think about how to combine both these options to increase our resilience while being realistic about our options.